ifd3f/astrid.tech-old/blog/2021/01/21/janky-kube-cluster/index.md

 At first, I tried setting up OpenSUSE Kubic, which is a distro with k8s preinstalled for you.
 Then, I learned about K3OS, and installed that instead because, once again, I'm rather resource starved.
 While I was doing that, I was trying to set up Proxmox on `deskrap`, but the USB installer kept crashing.
 Maybe that machine is just too old/shitty for a modern hypervisor.

 Now, as I'm writing this blog post, I'm trying to figure out how to move the elasticsearch data off of `cracktop`, which is the last node I have not attempted to install Proxmox on yet.
-I will say one thing, though: DevOps is _stressful_.
+I will say one thing, though: DevOps is _frustrating_.
+So much YAML-staring and hoping and praying things will work.
+I can only hope and pray at this point that the end result will be something I can be happy about.